Byford, Western Australia: Colonial period and early 20th century

 Shortly after the brickworks had been established at Beenup, local land owner Mr C C Blythe (of Blythewood Park Estate) initiated the planning of another townsite on the eastern side of the rail line - a convenient distance from the brickworks and highway.
 The new townsite, which is now the most established part of Byford, has a distinctive square plan in which are centred two concentric circles, long diagonal roads, and short perpendicular roads.
 Blythe gave the new settlement a hall.
 A new name for the township was chosen by residents in 1919 and gazetted the following year.
 Anglican and Presbyterian churches and a state school were among the first community buildings erected in Byford.

 The original 1906 township was located south-west of the intersection of Soldiers Road and Mead Street but it appears that little if any housing was built in that area until much later in the 20th century.
 However, the 1906 townsite included an allocation of land for recreation which is still used for that purpose today.

 Construction of the South Western Railway reached the district in 1892.
 The railway was used to transport timber and, later in the 1910s, egg and milk from Byford to Perth.
 Some time later a stop bearing the name Beenup was established in the vicinity of the present day township.
 In 1957 a station was established on the line between Abernethy Road and Mead Street.
 After a long period of disuse, this station was demolished around 1990.
 The current Byford station is located just south of this.
 Since 2000, it has been served by Transwa's twice daily Australind service from Perth to Bunbury.
-Byford will become part of the Transperth network when Byford Line services commence in October 2025.
+Byford will become part of the Transperth network when Armadale line services commence in October 2025.

 In the 1920s the estate of a local land-owner, Samuel Bateman, was subdivided into smaller farms for the Group Settlement Scheme.
 The Group Settlement Scheme also brought out 40 families to Byford to establish dairy farms, but majority of the families abandoned the land grants due to the area's poor soil and high water table.